archlinux/aur/README.md

 how can I provision optional folder or file?
 * use `InitrdPath=/target-file source=/source-file optional=yes`

+is there a way to create empty folder or file?
+* for empty dir, use `InitrdPath=/path/target-folder/ create=yes` note trailing SLASH
+* for empty file, use `InitrdPath=/path/target-file create=yes` note NO trailing slash

+can I invoke a provisioning script related to my service during mkinitcpio build time?
+* use `InitrdInvoke=/path-to/script.sh command=function_name`

+can I call a little provisioning script snippet during mkinitcpio build time?
+* use `InitrdCall=inline-bash-code-here`

 how can provide custom interactive user shell for ssh client
 * change sample shell file located in `/etc/mkinitcpio.d/shell.sh`